khodekhadem/sea-battle/README.md

     ./seabattle

 # notice about online gaming
+for online gaming you have two option, using docker or config your  linux server with my ansible playbook 1.docker you can cd to docker directory and make your container with these commands

+    cd docker
+    docker compose up
+ if you want to get into the container and change configurations, i recommend to use my Dockerfile to build your image

+    cd docker
+    docker build -t vsftpim ./

-1.for online gaming you need to config your  linux server with ansible , change ansible/hosts with your server ip and use this command to copy file to /etc/ansible/hosts
+1.for online gaming you have two option, using docker or config your  linux server with my ansible playbook , change ansible/hosts with your server ip and use this command to copy file to /etc/ansible/hosts

     cd ansible